eliasalbuquerque/cheat-sheets/git-commands.md

 not be fetched due to conflicts.

-## Check changes in the repository for different branches
+## Check differences between two repository branches

 You can check if there are changes to push to a remote repository in Git using the following commands: